JoeyFitzpatrick/trunks.nvim/doc/trunks.md

 a diff split to display these changes, and some keymaps to manipulate these files.
 Use `h` and `l` to then display the UI for  `git branch`, `git log`, and `git stash`, all of which are further detailed below.

-## Difftool
+## Blame
-Trunks's `difftool` command, e.g. `:G difftool abc123` or `:G difftool abc123..def456`, will open a UI that allows for seeing the diff introduced by a commit, or the diff between two commits.
-Note that if a commit range is given, e.g. `abc123..def456`, using the open-file keymaps will use the latter commit.
-So in this example, using `oh` to open a file in a horizontal split would use commit `def456`.

-When used without arguments, `difftool` uses `HEAD` as the commit to diff against, e.g. `:G difftool` is the same as `:G difftool HEAD`.
-This is useful for diffing the working tree against HEAD.
+Like vim-fugitive, running `:G blame` will open a blame window to the left, that uses `:h scrollbind` to sync with with the opened file.
+From there, many of the keymaps for the commit UI also work in the blame UI.
+The [default configuration section](#configuration) shows every keymap, as does pressing `g?` in the blame UI.

 ## Branch
 `:G` commands that display a list of branches, such as `:G branch`, `:G branch --all`, `:G branch --merged`,